tangbc/vue-virtual-scroll-list/README.md

 ## Contributions

-Welcome to improve vue-virtual-scroll-list with any issue, pull request or code review.
+Welcome to improve this vue component with any issue, pull request or code review!

 ## Changelogs